mghosh00/PopulationMCMC/README.md

 |`max_its`|`int`|The maximum number of iterations that the simulator will run for|`1000`|
 |`init_phase_its`|`int`|The number of iterations for the initial phase of the inference|`500`|

+Once these have been chosen, call `simulation.run()` to perform the inference, and `simulation.plot_traces()` to plot the traces of all the chains.
+An optional parameter, representing the chain id, can be passed to the plotting function.
+In this case, only the specified chain will be plotted (`id = 1` corresponds to the chain with the target distribution).

 ## References
 Jasra, A., Stephens, D. A. & Holmes, C. C. (2007).
 On population-based simulation for static inference